By Beth Rogers

 Amongst other uncomfortable questions this event raised about the state of American society, it sent shockwaves through academic and historical reenactment circles due to the appropriation of certain medieval and Nordic symbols during the rally.
 Scholars such as Dorothy Kim at Vassar College and Rachel Fulton Brown, an associate professor at the University of Chicago, took opposing views of the “inherent” white supremacy in the study of European history in a debate that raged all summer and into the fall across the internet.

 By September 2017, Seyward Darby published an article titled “The Rise of the Valkyries” in the American publication Harper’s Magazine, focusing on a speech given by Lana Lokteff, a leader of the white supremacist movement, at the Identitarian Ideas IX Conference in Stockholm, Sweden, wherein she proclaimed the need for women to embrace the white supremacist cause.
-Four times, she mentions valkyrjur (English: valkyrie), a mythical Nordic figure, or skjaldmeyjar (English: shield maidens), women who fight beside men, in her speech, which is available to view on YouTube.
+Four times, she mentions valkyrjur (English: valkyrie), a mythical Nordic figure, or skjaldmeyjar (English: shield maidens), women who fight beside men, in her speech, which was previously available to view on YouTube.

 First, Lokteff tells her audience “shieldmaidens, the Vikings, right?”
 (10:02) must occasionally pick up their swords and fight in emergencies like the present, where she says, “our countries are being destroyed by Leftists and anti-whites.”
 Lokteff then comments, “This is the time for female nationalists to be loud.
 Why?
 Men!
 Women have a special power to inspire and motivate men.
 To give them a reason to fight.
 The woman makes the man.
 Contrary to what feminists say, the reason why European men built society is for their women and children.
 Yes, men want to be alpha men and show off to other men, but what really drives men most is women, and let’s be honest, sex with women.
 To get that all the time” (10:33-11:05).
 She then characterizes women in the nationalist movement, saying, “The women I’ve met in this movement can be lionesses, and shield maidens and Valkyries, but also soft and sensual as silk.”
 (11:35-11:41).
 Finally, she rallies women to the cause, invoking the idea of Norse shield maidens again: “In these times, us [sic] women must multitask and rise to new heights as the enemy strikes on every level.
 We have to be lovers, mothers, friends, teachers, and now shield maidens ready to go to battle” (13:18-13:32).